 If you’re debating adding solar panels to your business or home, you’ve probably heard about the federal solar tax credit.

-Although the solar tax credit was set to expire come 2020, federal legislation recently extended it through the coronavirus relief package as a financial incentive to push green energy — meaning that it continues to be a relevant and helpful option for anyone looking to go solar.
+Although the solar tax credit was set to expire in 2023, the Inflation Reduction Act recently extended it as a financial incentive for green energy.
+That means it continues to be a relevant and helpful option for anyone looking to go solar.

 Here’s what you need to know about the solar tax credit.

-A little history: The solar tax credit was created in 2005, aiming to make solar energy more affordable for American homeowners by reducing taxes on their purchase and installment costs.
-The solar investment tax credit (ITC) was extended until 2015; then Congress approved the 2016 to 2019 federal spending bill and further extended the solar panel tax credit by maintaining the 30% off for taxpayers if purchase and installation were completed before December 31, 2019.
+Legislators created the solar tax credit in 2005 to make solar energy more affordable by reducing taxes on U.S. homeowners’ purchase and installation costs.
+Lawmakers extended the solar investment tax credit (ITC) through 2015.
+Then, Congress approved the 2016 to 2019 federal spending bill.

-However, when Congress passed an extensive omnibus spending package — $900 million in coronavirus relief — another solar tax credit extension was included in it.
-Under the new legislation, the residential solar tax credit is 26% from 2020 through 2022, then dropping to 22% in 2023.
-The credit will expire in 2024 unless Congress chooses to renew it.
+However, when Congress passed an extensive omnibus spending package — $900 million in coronavirus relief — the package included another solar tax credit extension.
+Under the new legislation, the residential solar tax credit was set to be 26% from 2020 to 2022, and then 22% in 2023.

-The federal solar investment tax credit makes switching to solar power an easy and affordable transition for Americans.
-You can claim it when filing your federal income taxes for your solar photovoltaic (PV) system, battery storage, and installation costs.
-The difference in percentage depends on when your system was installed between 2020 and 2024.
+The federal solar ITC makes switching to solar power an easy and affordable transition.
+You can claim it when filing your federal income taxes for your solar photovoltaic (PV) system, battery storage and installation costs.

-Solar panels are generally considered a major home improvement project.
-But most people go solar with no money down upfront and eventually generate significant long-term savings by reducing or even altogether eliminating their electric bill.
+Most people consider solar panels a major home improvement project.
+But most people go solar with no money down and eventually generate significant long-term savings by reducing or eliminating their electric bill.

 Electricity Bill Reduction

 A solar panel installation lets you generate free energy.
-Even if you don’t produce 100% of the power that your home or business requires, your monthly utility usage will drastically decrease.
+Even if you don’t produce all the power that your home or business requires, your monthly utility usage drastically decreases.

 This utility billing method allows solar owners to send their unused energy to the grid in exchange for credits on their monthly utility bill.
-Our three service areas (Texas, Colorado, and Florida) all have net metering in place throughout the state with local utility companies.
+Our three service areas (Texas, Colorado and Florida) all have net metering in place with local utility companies.

 Increase in Property Value

-Homes with solar panels have been shown to sell at a higher price than those without; so, if you should ever decide to sell your home, you’ll most likely see a higher property value.
+Homes with solar panels sell at higher prices than those without.
+So if you ever decide to sell your home, you’ll most likely see a higher property value.

 State Tax Incentives